miamtech/mealz-documentation/docs/web_ssr/getting-started/make-authenticated-requests.md

 ## 1. Build the headers

 Start with a function that creates the headers to pass to every request made to Mealz.
-This example assume the presence of helpers from you website to fill the headers informations.
+This example assumes the presence of helpers from you website to fill the headers information.

 ```ts
 async function buildSsrHeaders() {